 Steve provides a full range of legal services to help his clients avoid and resolve legal problems and maximize the success of their businesses.
 He concentrates his practice in the areas of commercial litigation, real estate, landlord and tenant law, condominium and homeowner law, employment law, construction, and business and corporate law.
 A large portion of Steve’s practice is devoted to helping clients resolve real estate disputes, including landlord and tenant matters, fair housing issues, sale-purchase issues, and licensing matters.
 He also spends a considerable amount of time representing clients who are the targets of consumer protection investigations conducted by the Pennsylvania Office of Attorney General into allegations of deceptive and unfair business practices under the Unfair Trade Practices Consumer Protection Law.

 Steve represents clients in civil and commercial disputes in state courts throughout Pennsylvania and in various federal courts.
 He also represents clients in mediation and arbitration proceedings, and before various administrative boards.
 Steve has served as a court-appointed arbitrator for the Dauphin County Court of Common Pleas and frequently serves as an arbitrator at the request of parties in private disputes.

-Steve is a frequent speaker and lecturer on topics such as landlord and tenant law, employment issues, the impact of social media on individuals and businesses, and other miscellaneous business issues.
+Steve is a frequent speaker and lecturer on topics such as landlord and tenant law, real estate issues, employment issues, the impact of social media on individuals and businesses, and other miscellaneous business issues.
 Steve is a PA Real Estate Commission-approved continuing education provider for real estate licensees, and has taught courses as part of the National Apartment Association’s Certified Apartment Manager designation.